 I waited with the stroller at the edge of the cemetery, where we would have to get back on the road again.

 When Ev reached me, I put him back in the stroller, much to his disapproval, but he got over it pretty quickly.
 He usually does so long as I start walking immediately and he has stuff to see.
-We went directly across Chestnut Lane, to the sidewalk on the other side, and turned right.
-This brought us soon out to the intersection with the Limekiln Pike.

 This location was quite pretty, with an old stone house on the east side of the four way intersection.
 This location was also, according to old atlas maps, once a toll gate site on the Limekiln Pike.
 I wonder if the toll house might have been the old house in the south side of the intersection, which is extremely close to both Chestnut and Limekiln Pike.